jcombs-pointblue/SalesForceFilter/README.md

 # SalesForceFilter
 Servlet filter to add Lightning component namespaces to OAuth responses

-Salesforce Lightening components are isolated from web page where they are deployed through the use of a “namespace” that must be used when the code references objects, functions, and controllers.
+Salesforce Lightning components are isolated from web page where they are deployed through the use of a “namespace” that must be used when the code references objects, functions, and controllers.
 The namespace is added as a prefix to the reference.
 A component can define it’s own private namespace but if it does not then a default ,“c”, namespace is used .
 Because of this, URL query parameters like those used for OAuth must be prefixed with the proper namespace to be visible to the component.